ankihg/boggle-wiz/README.md

 --min_cons MIN_CONS  minimum number of consonants on board
 ```

-Output will resemble the following
+Play output will resemble the following
 ```
 > INITIALIZING THE BOARD ...
 > BUILDING VALID WORDS TRIE ...